 1. A bad workman always blames his tools.

 This proverb is used when someone blames the quality of their equipment or other external factors when they perform a task poorly.

-Example: X: The turkey isn’t cooked well because the oven is not functioning well.
+Example: X: The food isn’t cooked well because the oven is not functioning well.
 Y: Well, it’s the case of a bad workman blaming his tools.

-2. A bird in the hand is worth two in the bush.
+2. A bird in hand is worth two in the bush.

-Example: When I was with her she always fought with me but now she cries for me on phone.
-I think that distance made her heart grow fonder.
+Example: When I was with him, he always fought with me, but now he cries for me on phone.
+I think distance made his heart grow fonder.